VincentLin95/data-science-bootcamp-8/README.md

 # data-science-bootcamp-8
-My data portfolio for data analyst role
+My data portfolio for the role of data analyst.

-## What did I learn from this bootcamp
+## What did I take away from this bootcamp

-I learned a lot of data science skills.
-This bootcamp has 10 sprints as
+I learned a lot of about data science skills.
+This bootcamp includes 10 sprints as

 - Intro to data science
 - Spreadsheet